 The information collected at various stages of the project will be organised in a form to be easily accessible, structured and interoperable with other semantic knowledge resources.
-For that purpose we plan to use a recently popular data structure called 'Knowledge Graph' (KG) (https://en.wikipedia.org/wiki/Knowledge Graph) allowing flexible data schemas and be scalable for operations like search, aggregation, and in particular interlinked with other relevant global semantic vocabularies and resources like WikiData (https://en.wikipedia.org/wiki/Wikidata) and LinkedOpenData (http://linkeddata.org/).
+For that purpose we plan to organise the information into the DataBench ontology which will serve the data organised in the Knowledge Graph allowing flexible data schemas and to be scalable for operations like search, aggregation, and in particular interlinked with other relevant global semantic vocabularies and resources.